audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     effects, once the user interacts with the dialog, it cannot then be cancelled by Escape without first tabbing to the OK or Cancel buttons.

+ * Keyboard shortcuts don't work when the focus is in any of the Selection Bar spinboxes or the project rate list.

  * Export Multiple fails with no export or warning if an empty label is encountered.

- * The preference "Hold recorded data in memory until recording is stopped" is misnamed.
-It caches most audio data for the duration of the session, including project data and imported files.
-Enabling it may cause a crash when making long recordings or opening large files or projects.
+ * "Audio Cache" on the Directories tab of Preferences caches most audio data for the duration of the session, including project data and imported files.
+Enabling it could cause a crash when making long recordings or opening large files or projects.

+ * Previewing the current curve on opening Equalization, modifying that curve and then previewing again plays the audio without the modified equalization applied.

  * A few interface elements do not change language without restart.

  * Calculation of "disk space remains for recording (time)" is incorrect when recording in 24 bit quality.
 You may record for 50% longer than the indicated time.

  * Pressing Play (but not spacebar) in a second project when another is already playing stops playback of the first project.